Call now:612-512-9051

 Life expectancy and quality of life

-The above figure shows data of Taiwan, which indicates patients who take traditional Chinese medicine for more than 180 days a year will survive at least four times longer than those who do not take traditional Chinese medicine (or conventional medicine only).
+The right figure shows data of Taiwan, which indicates patients who take traditional Chinese medicine for more than 180 days a year will survive at least four times longer than those who do not take traditional Chinese medicine (or conventional medicine only).
 This is a study which observed for more than 14 year, a very convincing report.

 Other reposts showed that acupuncture and/or Chinese herbs can also improve the quality of life in cancer patients, which includes better digestion, better energy, less stressful, less pain, et al.